PAJEAN/uncertaintyDetection/README.md

  + sklearn http://scikit-learn.org/stable/

 #### Folder ####
-Data folder contain WikiWeasel, BioScope and SFU data (after the conversion of the XML format) and various files build by scripts.
+Data folder contains WikiWeasel, BioScope and SFU data (after the conversion of the XML format) and various files build by the program.

 #### Scripts description ####
 Binomial_law.py allows to calculate the binomial law for lemms, bigrams, trigrams and PoS patterns.
 Moreover, this script calculates p(U).